DocumentationAPI Reference

 The rate indication is only used to approximate the converted prices based on current market rates.
 When the transaction goes through, the foreign exchange rate used to settle the transaction may be slightly different than the indication rate returned in getRates depending on market fluctuations.

-If your merchant account is configured for guaranteed rates then the response to getRates will include the Currency Code, the Rate ID, Expiry Date and a Rate that will be used when creating a session.
+If you configured your merchant account for guaranteed rates, then the response to getRates will include the Currency Code, the Rate ID, the Expiry Date, and a Rate used when creating a session.

 Response Example